Idilismiguzel/DeepNN-Speech-Recognizer/README.md

 In this project, you had the choice to use _either_ spectrogram or MFCC features.
 Take the time to test the performance of _both_ of these features.
 For a special challenge, train a network that uses raw audio waveforms!

-## Special Thanks

-We have borrowed the `create_desc_json.py` and `flac_to_wav.sh` files from the [ba-dls-deepspeech](https://github.com/baidu-research/ba-dls-deepspeech) repository, along with some functions used to generate spectrograms.